m2osw/iplock/conf/schemes-README.md

 Administrator Modified and Additional Scheme Files
 ==================================================

-Please create file under `/etc/iplock/scheme/scheme.d` with the same name as the files found under the `/etc/iplock/scheme` directory.
-Then add parameters that you want to overwrite.
+Please create files under `/etc/iplock/schemes/schemes.d` starting with two digits, a dash and the name of the file found under the `/etc/iplock/scheme` directory.
+Then add parameters that you want to overwrite to that file.
+For example, the `/etc/iplock/scheme/http.conf` parameters can be overwritten using the following file:

+    /etc/iplock/scheme/scheme.d/50-http.conf

 That way, you will continue to get the default configuration changes from the source package under `/etc/iplock/schemes`.

 All files get first loaded from `/etc/iplock/schemes` and then again from `/etc/iplock/schemes/schemes.d`.
 Any parameter redefined in the sub-directory overwrites the parameter of the same name in the main directory.

+The first two digits are used to sort the files.
+The first one loaded is `00-<name>.conf` and the last one loaded is `99-<name>.conf`.
+The user parameters are expected to be defined in a file using number 50 as in `50-<name>.conf`.
+Other projects make changes using filenames with lower numbers (i.e. `20-<name>.conf`) and number 80 is considered special and used as the _global settings_.
+It gets copied to all your machines using `snaprfs` and it overwrites your user settings.

 Parameters in a Scheme File